Disability Inclusion Action Plan 2026-2030

 Share Stay connected on Facebook Share Stay connected on Twitter Share Stay connected on Linkedin Email Stay connected link

 Thank you for taking the time to share your thoughts.
-This survey will help us understand how well we’re achieving the goals in our DIAP 2022-2026 and how we can do better.
-Your feedback will help shape future programs, services, and facilities to make our community more inclusive and accessible for everyone.
+Your feedback assists us to understand how we are tracking in achieving the goals in our DIAP 2022-2026 and where we can do better.
+It will also help shape future programs, services, and facilities to make our community more inclusive and accessible for everyone.

 Definition